 History Colorado’s exhibit Zoom In: The Centennial State in 100 Objects highlights the history of Colorado through the stories behind one hundred objects.
 At the end of the exhibit, we ask visitors to fill out a card identifying what they think the 101st object should be.
-Through occasional blog posts, we’re sharing visitors’ 101st object suggestions and what we’re doing in response to them.
+In this blog post we share about visitors’ 101st object suggestions and what we’re doing in response to them.

 The civil union license of Garth Criswell and Mark Craft from December 2013 sparked visitors’ interest in learning more about LGBTQ history in Colorado.
 “Civil unions were the latest effort in Colorado’s struggle to legislate LGBTQ rights,” the exhibit notes.
 “Boulder County briefly issued same-sex marriage licenses in 1975.
 In 1992 Amendment 2 prohibited any level of governmental protections for LGBTQ individuals in Colorado, until the US Supreme Court struck down the amendment in 1996.”
 You can find the newspaper coverage of these events at the Hart Research Library, a primary access point for the History Colorado collection—which holds the largest collection of Colorado newspapers in the world.

 More recently, Colorado and LGBTQ rights made headlines again as the US Supreme Court reversed the Colorado Civil Rights Commission’s discrimination decision against Colorado bakery Masterpiece Cakeshop, whose owner cited religious beliefs in his refusal to make a wedding cake for a gay couple.
 The court didn’t ultimately rule on the conflict between religious beliefs and gay rights but instead held that commission officials had demonstrated “elements of a clear and impermissible hostility” to the baker’s religious beliefs in their ruling.